 Conflict isn’t always negative, but it can have a negative impact on the overall work environment if it is dealt with poorly or left unaddressed.
 If adversarial relationships are formed, they can lead to hostile behavior and sub-par team performance.
 It’s difficult to make high-quality decisions when people are entrenched in their own positions.

 By contrast, The team and organization both benefit from finding creative alternatives and win-win solutions to difficult problems through constructive conflict.

-True collaboration requires that everyone involved in the situation recognize everyone else’s expertise and abilities.
+True teamwork and collaboration require that everyone involved in the situation recognize everyone else’s expertise and abilities.
 Everyone must focus their attention on solving the problem rather than defending their own positions.
 Each person should be willing to modify their own approach as they gain greater understanding of the views and perspectives of others.

 As the team works toward the best solution, a higher level of thinking begins to emerge.
 Ultimately, the group effort can produce a result that exceeds the sum of the team members’ individual contributions.
 The diversity in the group’s thinking creates synergy and draws out new ideas.

 Reaching a collaborative decision requires open, trusting relationships and candid conversations.
 Individuals must be able to share information and frank opinions.
 The goal is to find a solution that will satisfy the interests of all parties involved, one that is integrative, inclusive, and collective.
 It will take time to reach full understanding and come to a final conclusion that incorporates all perspectives.